Phase Estimation with Compressed Controlled Time Evolution: Introduction

 There is a well-established equivalence between a sequence where the ancilla controls the evolution with time $t$ and a sequence where the ancilla qubit acts as a control switch between $+t/2$ and $-t/2$ (forwards and backwards) evolutions \cite{Babbush_2018, qetu}.
 This equivalence is often exploited to reduce the multiplicative control overhead to an additive term.

 The key idea behind our approach is to leverage this equivalence \cite{Babbush_2018, qetu} in a circuit compression protocol, where the optimizer is made aware that the user will employ the compressed time evolution circuit later in a controlled evolution sequence.
+We achieve this by splitting the cost function of the optimization into two additive parts, where one term is minimized when a subset of the circuit (e.g. red layers in Fig. \ref{fig:fig1}. b) approximates the backwards time evolution and the other term is minimized when the full circuit approximates the forwards time evolution.
+In this setting, one has to control only the complement of the aforementioned subset (e.g. green layers in Fig. \ref{fig:fig1}. b) with an ancilla to implement the globally controlled time evolution.
 This way, we can reduce the control overhead to an additive term while keeping the favorable scaling behaviour of circuit compression methods.

-We use our compressed circuits to simulate a quantum spin system with antiferromagnetic coupling on a triangular lattice.
-As a clear antiferromagnetic order cannot be established with such a triangular connectivity, these systems involve frustrated bonds, which degrade the performance of quantum Monte Carlo simulations \cite{Troyer_2005, Balents2010}.
-We show that our compression scheme enables relative ground state energy errors below 1\% for the transverse-field Ising model (TFIM) with antiferromagnetic coupling on a 4x4 triangular lattice, using the noise-aware emulator of a commercially available quantum device.
+In order to demonstrate the efficiency of our compression protocol, we use our compressed circuits to simulate a quantum spin system with antiferromagnetic coupling on a triangular lattice.
+We achieve relative ground state energy errors below 1\% for the transverse-field Ising model (TFIM) with antiferromagnetic coupling on a 4$\times$4 triangular lattice, using the noise-aware emulator of a commercially available quantum device.